KoocieBoi/osumaps/about/index.md

 ---
 layout: page
-title: About
+title: About aka not-FAQ
 tags: [about, Jekyll, theme, moon]
 date: 2016-03-21
 comments: false
 ---

-## what is this site?
+## What is this site?
 This will be the place where i will make a list with my top osu! maps. simple as 1, 2, 4.

+## rada?
+rada, rada.